home

 Sign up for "star Fridays"!

-Our meetings will take place on the first Friday of each month during the months of October - April and we will set up our equipment in our observation area, at 35 km from Burgos where we will begin to observe the celestial vault, the Moon, the planets and all the deep space objects available on each date.
+Our meetings will take place on Fridays of each week during the months of June - July and we will set up our equipment in the Juarros region (Starlight zone since 2023), 20 km from Burgos where we will begin to observe the celestial vault, the Moon, the planets and all the deep space objects available on each date.

 The sky of the month (visible from Spain)